 Good Design Affects Productivity

-SEA Studios understands that an efficient design results in easier access to products; resulting in higher productivity and faster cycle times.
-The layout of a vertical storage warehouse is the most crucial component of the design process.
+SEA Studio understands that an efficient design results in quicker product access, higher productivity, and quicker cycle times.
+Therefore, a vertical storage warehouse layout is the most crucial aspect of the design process.
 Conversely, an inefficient layout can be detrimental to productivity.
 To design the layout, the team will need a clear understanding of the business.
-This includes the amount of employees working within the facility, their roles, the racking system, the level of automation, and all components of the automated system.
-This will ensure the equipment is laid out in a continuous flow to maximize productivity.
+Includes staff working within the facility, racking system, level of automation, and all mechanical system components.
+This information helps ensures all equipment is laid out in a continuous flow to maximize productivity.

-There are additional features to boost productivity.
-Centrally located toilets within the warehouse lessens travel time for employees.
+There are additional features to boost productivity that are often overlooked.
+Centrally located toilets within the warehouse lessen travel time for employees.
 Studies suggest natural light heightens concentration.
 Installing skylights allows light to penetrate deeper into the warehouse.
-This also lowers energy consumption.
-Adding extra insulation helps control year-round temperature, and reduces moisture and energy bills.
+In turn, this lowers energy consumption.
+Adding extra insulation helps control year-round temperature and reduces moisture and energy bills.

-When it comes to height, vertical warehouses can be up to 100FT tall (approximately 7 stories).
-Exterior wall options are tilt-up, precast concrete, steel with metal panels or prefabricated walls.
+Regarding height, vertical warehouses can be up to 100FT tall (approximately seven stories) when built with tilt-up walls.
+Other options are precast concrete, steel with metal panels, or prefabricated walls.

-If location is important for your business. existing warehouses have the potential for vertical expansion.
-A structural engineer will need to assess the building prior to the design.
+Suppose location is vital for your business.
+Existing warehouses have the potential for vertical expansion.
+A structural engineer will need to assess the building.

-There are different levels of automation in a vertical storage warehouse.
-From fully automated to limited optimization.
-Equipment will be needed to retrieve products from high heights.
+There are different levels of automation within a vertical storage warehouse, from fully automated to limited optimization.
+Equipment like a forklift will be needed to retrieve products from high heights.

-This all sounds great, but there are initial investment costs.
-The largest cost being the level of automation.
-The good news?
+This sounds great, but initial investment costs are considerable.
+The level of automation is the highest cost.
 Vertical storage warehouses can be built on an array of budgets.
-Owners can choose to have limited automation and still benefit from vertical storage.
-The racking system alone, optimizes storage space, in turn increasing product availability.
+Owners can choose to have limited automation and benefit from vertical storage.
+The racking system optimizes storage space, increasing product availability.

-With e-commerce sales on the rise.
-Vertical storage warehouses are one solution to staying competitive.
-Palatable products, such as CPG (consumer product goods) are a good fit for vertical storage.
+As e-commerce sales continue to increase, vertical storage warehouses are one solution to staying competitive.
+In addition, palatable products, such as CPG (consumer product goods), are a good fit for vertical storage.

-These warehouses can fit into an array of budgets, depending on the level of automation.
+These warehouses can fit into an array of budgets, dependent on the level of automation.
 A fully automated warehouse will have a higher budget than having a racking system with minimal equipment.
 Please note that equipment will be needed to pull products from higher heights.

 As mentioned above, existing warehouses can be vertically expanded.
-There is an extensive amount of work to be completed and the cost reflects this.
-At minimum the warehouse’s structure will need to be braced and roof removed.
-With the addition of interior support and steel beams to increase the height.
+However, there will be extensive work to complete.
+The warehouse’s structure will need to be braced and the roof removed with the addition of interior support and steel beams to increase the height.

-If you’re interested in speaking to us about vertical storage warehouses, let’s connect.
+Let’s connect if you’re interested in speaking to us about vertical storage warehouses.